NEWS: ENGADGET

 Engadget

-Get one month of the Disney and Hulu bundle for only $10
+Get the Disney and Hulu bundle for one month for only $10

 The peak time for deals on streaming services — the holiday shopping season — has come and gone, but Disney is back with a fresh offer for the new year.
 New and eligible returning subscribers can get one month of the ad-supported Disney Hulu bundle for just $10.
 That's $3 off the usual monthly rate for the bundle, and more than 58 percent off if you consider the prices for each service individually (Disney at $12 per month and, separately, Hulu also at $12 per month).